Like-Falling-Leaves/gmail-notifier/README.md

 Note that the app requires a bunch of environment variables.
 In particular, make sure that the callback URL provided in the environment variable matches the one configured in the Google API Console.

+Note also that the refresh tokens are only provided vai the OAuth2 flow the first time a user is authorized.
+So, if you use the web app provided to fetch the tokens, you should copy the refresh tokens down.
+While they are stored in the redis session, this expires at some point and it then becomes difficult to fetch new refresh tokens via this mechanism.

 ### Unique mail label

 When XMPP notifications arrive, the module reads the recent mails from GMail.
 To make sure that the same mails don't get read twice in a row, it marks the mails with a label.